-At this stage in the process only you will know exactly what still needs to be done and how you want to approach your final few weeks.
+At this stage, only you will know exactly what still needs to be done and how you want to approach your final few weeks.
 In your push to the finish line it can be easy to get bogged down in the specifics of your project and forget that there are a few simple things you can do to squeeze the last few marks from your dissertation or final report and ensure it hits submission day in peak condition.

 Make a list of all the things standing between you and your dissertation being submitted and use this to plan the time you have left.